 While light is essential for algae growth, it’s only part of the equation.
 Just as plants in your garden need fertile soil rich in nutrients, algae in your aquarium also need a source of nutrients for their growth.
 In fact, the availability of nutrients can be a deciding factor in whether your algae thrive or merely survive.

 Algae, like all living organisms, require certain basic nutrients to grow.
 These include macronutrients like nitrogen and phosphorus, and micronutrients like iron, manganese, and zinc.
-In the absence of sufficient nutrients, algae may struggle to growOpens in a new tab., no matter how ideal the lighting conditions might be.
+In the absence of sufficient nutrients, algae may struggle to grow, no matter how ideal the lighting conditions might be.

 So where can these nutrients come from?
 One major source is the waste produced by the creatures in your tank.
 Fish, shrimp, and other aquatic organisms excrete waste that is rich in nitrogen and phosphorus, two key nutrients for algae.
 Overloading your tank with creatures that produce waste can therefore boost algae growth.